Refreshments, exhibition viewing and networking.

 Cerys Clark is the policy and public affairs manager for CIH Cymru.
 Cerys has a background in local authority work from frontline homelessness to housing strategy and policy work.
 She is currently undertaking a PhD looking into early intervention and prevention of rough sleeping in Wales at Cardiff Metropolitan University.

 It is a common rhetoric that if we want to meet net zero, we need to address the shortage of skills within the construction sector.
-This session will provide an overview of the work Welsh government is undertaking to ensure we have the skills we needed.
-We will also hear from organisations who are delivering projects that upskill and train individuals who want to work in construction.
-Including an innovative project in Newport that works with formerly homeless individuals to provide them with the skills to needed to secure employment.
+This session will provide an overview of the work Welsh government is undertaking to ensure we have the skills we need.
+We will also hear from organisations who are delivering projects that upskill and train individuals who want to work in construction, including an innovative project in Newport that works with formerly homeless people to provide them with the skills needed to secure employment.

 Breakout two - Developing skills: Bridging the skills gap